-This April, Paralyzed Veterans of America is marking the 67th anniversary of its founding by urging all Americans to take a stand for veterans.
-With the theme The Big Push for Progress and events across the country, Paralyzed Veterans Awareness Month highlights the unique challenges facing veterans with spinal cord injury/dysfunction.
-It spotlights the work […]
+With the theme The Big Push for Progress and events across the country, consequently Paralyzed Veterans Awareness Month highlights the unique challenges facing veterans with spinal cord injury/dysfunction.
+Therefore, it spotlights the work of Paralyzed Veterans to empower seriously wounded heroes and their families with everything they need to thrive.
+This April, Paralyzed Veterans of […]

 April is Paralyzed Veterans Awareness Month!